M66B/FairEmail/FAQ.md

 you can use the quick setup wizard to easily setup a Gmail account and identity.
 The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.

-OAuth is also not available on devices without Google services, such as recent Huawei devices, in which case selecting an account will fail.
+When using OAuth with multiple Google accounts, other Google accounts probably need to be logged out first.

-The Gmail quick setup wizard won't work if the Android account manager doesn't work or doesn't support Google accounts, which is typically the case if the account selection is being *canceled* right away.
+The "*Gmail (Android)*" quick setup wizard won't work if the Android account manager doesn't work or doesn't support Google accounts, which is typically the case if the account selection is being *canceled* right away.

-If you don't want to use or can't use an on-device Google account, for example on recent Huawei devices, you can ~~either enable access for "less secure apps" and use your account password (not advised)~~ or enable two factor authentication and use an app specific password.
+If you don't want to use or can't use OAuth or an on-device Google account, for example on recent Huawei devices, you can ~~either enable access for "less secure apps" and use your account password (not advised)~~ or enable two factor authentication and use an app specific password.
 To use a password you can use the quick setup wizard and select *Other provider*.